Camden County, NJ Property Alert Service – Please sign up today and protect your property from fraud

 • The amount of TAX BILLED for the previous tax year.
 The amount of TAX BILLED may or may not be the amount of TAX ACTUALLY PAID.
 Because the card arrives near the time that other types of tax information documents arrive, it is often thought to be a receipt document, which it is not.

 • If a property owner does not agree with the assessment, the owner may confer with the Tax Assessor and/or file an appeal with the Camden County Board of Taxation or the New Jersey Tax Court.
+This can be done EACH TAX YEAR provided the application is made on or before the APPEAL DEADLINE.

 • In Camden County, the valuation date for appeals is always October 1, of the “Pre-Tax” year.
-For tax year 2025, the valuation date is October 1, 2024.

 • Appellants are asked to file their data, appraisals, etc. as soon as possible in order to allow a reasonable amount of time for the Township to review the case.